Renault Express: Model series

 Two facelifts was carried out during the vehicle's production run.

 The first version (Phase 1) was built from the middle of 1985 until the summer of 1991.
 Renault first offered a panel van with a 1595cc diesel engine (40 kW/54 hp), while the petrol engines came from the Renault 5.

 In the summer of 1991, a revision was carried out for Phase 2.
-The engine range changed, because now partially machines from the Renault Clio were used.
+The engine range changed, because now partially engines from the Renault Clio were used.
 Added to this was, among other things, a 1870cc diesel engine with 47 kW (64 hp).
 Also added was a modernised radiator grille, which was moulded in grey plastic.
 New headlamps were also added to this phase.

 The Phase 3 of the model was from the beginning of 1994 until its replacement, the Kangoo, was launched in the end of 1997.
-The biggest differentiators were looking high quality materials, the radiator grille in body colour and the slightly revised tail lights.
+The biggest differentiators were higher quality materials, the radiator grille in body colour and the slightly revised tail lights.
 A driver's airbag was added as an optional extra.
 Not only was the safety equipment upgraded, the comfort features, such as central locking with remote control, were updated as well.
 The 1598cc diesel engine was dropped; in favour of an updated 1870cc engine.
 Production ended in July 2000.